 How are CDB payments delivered?

-• Direct deposit into a bank account
+- Direct deposit into a bank account

-• Cheque sent by email
+- Cheque sent by email

-As a result, it is crucial for families to file tax returns annually and report any major changes in income, marital status, custody arrangements or address.
+Because of this system, it is crucial for families to file tax returns annually and report any major changes in income, marital status, custody arrangements or address.
 This ensures payment accuracy and continuity.

 How does the Child Disability Benefit compare to the Disability Tax Credit?

-The Child Disability Benefit differs significantly from the Disability Tax Credit (DTC), despite being linked in eligibility:
+The Child Disability Benefit differs significantly from the Disability Tax Credit (DTC), despite being linked in eligibility.

 While they work together, the CDB provides cash in hand to pay bills and expenses.
 The DTC lowers the overall tax burden for caregivers.
 A child can qualify for both benefits simultaneously.